postmatic/epoch/readme.txt

 - There was a horrible war between Epoch and some antispam plugins on certain configurations.
 'Twas ugly but now has been fixed.
 This resolves the *your comment was not accepted, please verify that everything is filled out correctly* problem.
 - We made a fancy loading spinner that tricks your brain into not being bored when you are waiting for comments to load.
 Silly humans.
 We have a lot of work to do regarding loading performance on posts with 100+ comments.
 We have plans.
 - There was an issue with the trackbacks/pings setting not saving/rendering correctly.
 Fixed.
 - We've added some special styles for [Rating System](https://wordpress.org/plugins/rating-system/).
 Go rate some comments.
-It's pretty nice.

 = 1.0.7.1 =